Rodney Davis (politician): LGBT rights

 In 2019 and in 2021, Davis voted against the Equality Act.

 In 2015, Davis was one of 60 Republicans voting to uphold President Barack Obama’s 2014 executive order banning federal contractors from making hiring decisions that discriminate based on sexual orientation or gender identity.

 In 2016, Davis was one of 43 Republicans to vote for the Maloney Amendment to H.R.
 5055, which would prohibit the use of funds for government contractors who discriminate against LGBT employees.

 In 2021, Davis was one of 29 Republicans to vote to reauthorize the Violence Against Women Act.
 This bill expanded legal protections for transgender people, and contained provisions allowing transgender women to use women's shelters and serve time in prisons matching their gender identity.

 In 2021, Davis was one of 33 Republicans to vote for the LGBTQ Business Equal Credit Enforcement and Investment Act.

 On July 19, 2022, Davis and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.

 Electoral history

 Personal life

 Davis and his wife Shannon wed in 1995, and live in Taylorville, Illinois.
 They have three children.

 Davis coached Taylorville Junior Football, is a member of the Taylorville Optimist Club, and serves on the Christian County Senior Center's board of directors.
-He plays catcher for the GOP team in the Congressional Baseball Game.
+He played catcher for the GOP team in the Congressional Baseball Game.

 After leaving Congress, Davis joined Cozen O'Connor Public Strategies.